JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 ---
 published: false
 ---
-Outline:

-- idea was convergent evolution from three sources:
-	1. Conversation with Lucas Rosen
-    2. Rationality: AI to Zombies, "Mind does not have floating point limitations"
-    3. Slate Star Codex, "DMT superhuman being test (mental moonmen can't factor large numbers)"
-- give Stanford definitions:
-	- break down the components of a Turing machine
-    1. block of memory
-    2. symbols can be stored in block of memory
-    3. computers are limited both by the speed of computations and by limited storage it takes a nonzero amount of time to recall a symbol from or assign it to a block of memory

-- begs the question... what's the upper limit of human calculations, and is there a limit to the amount of informaiton the mind can store?

-- are there empirically determined or postulated limits?
-	- what's the history of these limits?
-    - who has talked about it? any cool anecdotes?
-    - where are they now?

 https://plato.stanford.edu/entries/computational-mind/
 (Turing and Turing machines, "Universal Turing Machine UTM" that can replicate any other Turing machine)